isnakie/CyberSecurityGPT/README.md

 - Reinstate attack phase labeling from legacy classifier
 - Integrate more offensive security, find data sets that would match the criteria
 - Introduce more "memory"
+- Improve or find an adequate report parser to be to pull data at large scale.

 ---